NRDC REPORT: DRIVERS SAVE $68 BILLION BY 2030 UNDER 54.5 MPG FUEL EFFICIENCY STANDARD

-WASHINGTON, D.C.
-(April 19, 2012) Drivers will save $68 billion in fuel costs annually when everyone gets a 54.5 miles-per-gallon car in 2030, according to a report released today by the Natural Resources Defense Council.
+Drivers save $68 billion in fuel costs annually when everyone gets a 54.5 miles-per-gallon car in 2030, according to a report released by the Natural Resources Defense Council.

-Drivers in Texas, California and Florida will save the most in 2030 according to “Relieving Pain at the Pump.”
+Drivers in Texas, California and Florida save the most in 2030.
+All according to “Relieving Pain at the Pump.”

-“Drivers today have twice the fuel-efficient car options than just three years ago.
+“Drivers have twice the fuel-efficient car options than just three years ago.
 The technology –and fuel savings— are only going to improve thanks to even stronger efficiency standards,” said Luke Tonachel, senior vehicles analyst at the Natural Resources Defense Council.
-“As consumers look to trade in older cars over time, they will have the latest in fuel saving technology available to them, putting money back in their pockets.”

-The 54.5 mpg by 2025 standard, set to be finalized in August, will double today’s average level of fuel efficiency.
-This will save individual drivers $4400 over the life of the vehicle, after considering the cost of the fuel saving technologies.
-NRDC quantified savings in all states in 2030, giving the more efficient vehicles a chance to penetrate the roadways.
+The 54.5 mpg by 2025 standard will double today’s average level of fuel efficiency.
+This will save drivers $4,400 over the life of the vehicle, after considering the cost of the fuel saving technologies.
+NRDC quantified savings in all states expecting 2030.
+Thereby giving the more efficient vehicles a chance to penetrate the roadways.

-The top 20 states where drivers would save the most from the 54.5 mpg fuel efficiency standards are listed at the bottom of this release.
+The top 20 states drivers will save the most from the 54.5 mpg fuel efficiency standards.
+Here’s what is listed at the bottom of this release.